Strum

 In music, strumming is a way of playing a stringed instrument such as a guitar, ukulele, or mandolin.
 A strum or stroke is a sweeping action where a finger or plectrum brushes over several strings to generate sound.
 On most stringed instruments, strums are typically executed by a musician's designated strum hand (typically the musician's dominant hand, which is often responsible for generating the majority of sound on a stringed instrument), while the remaining hand (referred to as the fret hand on most instruments with a fingerboard) often supports the strum hand by altering the tones and pitches of any given strum.

 Strums are often contrasted with plucking, as a means of vibrating an instrument's strings.
 In plucking, a specific string or designated set of strings are individually targeted to vibrate, whereas in strumming, a less precise targeting is usually used.
 Compared to other plucking techniques, any group of strings brushed in a single sweep by a plectrum could be considered a strum due to the plectrum's less precise string group targeting (however, a plectrum might simultaneously pluck a small group of strings without being considered a strum).
 In contrast, a musician could utilize a technique with more precise string group targeting (such as a fingerstyle or fingerpick technique) to pluck all the strings on a stringed instrument at once and this would still be considered a pluck, not a strum.

 Notation

 Strumming patterns

 A strumming pattern or strum is a preset pattern used by a rhythm guitar.
 For example, a pattern in common time or 4/4 consisting of alternating down and up eighth note strokes may be written:

 Rock and pop

 The pattern most typical of rock and related styles is:

-The final upstroke is sometime omitted.
+The final upstroke is sometimes omitted altering the strumming pattern slightly to d du ud.
 This pattern is often called "Old Faithful", or when played on ukulele, the "Island Strum".

 Examples of other strumming patterns include: